rffrasca/PDFKeeper/docs/Build-Instructions-6.x.x.md

 ## Build PDFKeeper
 1. Open "PDFKeeper.sln" with Visual Studio.
-2. Use "Manage NuGet Packages for Solution" from "NuGet Package Manager" menu to download required NuGet packages.
-3. Set configuration to Release, and then Build the Solution.
+2. Set configuration to Release, and then Build the Solution.

     After a successful build, "PDFKeeper-6.x.x.msi" will exist in "PDFKeeper\src\PDFKeeper.Setup\bin\Release".